NativeScript/plugins/packages/localize/README.md

 });
 ```

-> **Important:** In case you are using [Android app bundle](https://docs.nativescript.org/tooling/publishing/android-app-bundle) to release your android app, add this to `App_Resources/Android/app.gradle` to make sure all lanugages are bundled in the split apks
+> **Important:** In case you are using [Android app bundle](https://docs.nativescript.org/tooling/publishing/android-app-bundle) to release your android app, add the following to `App_Resources/Android/app.gradle` to make sure all lanugages are bundled in the split apks

 ```groovy
 android {